emarcey/cicerone/glossary/brewing/terms.md

 	* good for pale ales
 	* sulfate too high can cause "Burton stench" (Burton snatch, or sulfur bite): rotten eggs
 	* See [water](obsidian://open?vault=cicerone&file=glossary%2Fbrewing%2Fwater)
+* **Heat Exchanger:** device used to quickly raise or lower temperature of wort, also called a plate heat exchanger
+	* consists of ridged metal plates laid against one another, which allow for liquid to pass through
+	* some other types, like shell and tube, are used, but not as often
+	* also often used for flash pasteurization
+	* when equipped with glycol, they can rapidly cool liquids
+	* target size is such that wort can be cooled in <= 45 minutes
+	* Process
+		* hot wort leaves whirlpool
+		* passes through every other plate in heat exchanger
+		* cold water passes through alternate plates
+			* this water is usually hot by the time it exits
+			* hot water often used for next batch of beer
+		* cooled wort then passes to fermenter
+			* yeast usually added prior to wort
+		* filtered air or oxygen added to facilitate yeast growth
+	* Risks:
+		* improperly cleaned heat exchanger: could introduce bacteria or wild yeast
+		* slow cooling: if wort not cooled within 90 minutes, risk of DMS increases -> creamed corn, rotten vegetable, or shellfish flavor
 * **Hop Essential Oils:** hop extract that contributes to aroma
 	* some important ones:
 		* humulene: woody, balsamic